-- Coronavirus Task Force established as a national emergency response - Reopening of schools and universities deferred to January 2021 - From July 27th July 2020 restaurants to operate between 8:00 a.m 5.p.m but not to sell alcohol. - As from July 7th, 2020 places of worship opened with strict adherence to health measures. - Fines and jail time introduced for those found in breach of the various measures in place. - Minimized attendance of social gatherings like weddings, funerals, malls for a period of 30 days. - Minimized congestion in public transport and limiting visitors to hospitalized patients in both public and private hospitals. - Public transport including all matatus, hospitals and shopping malls are encouraged to provide soap, water and hand sanitizers and ensure that all their vehicles and premises are regularly cleaned and disinfected. - Government registries and the courts closed except for the handling of emergency matters. - Government offices, businesses and companies encouraged to allow employees to work from home except for those working in critical or essential services. - As from 27th July 2020, nighttime curfew extended for 30 days. - Kenya Medical Research Institute develops a local testing kit - Resumption of domestic air travel from 15th July and international flights to resumed on 1st August 2020. - Mandatory PCR-Covid-19-Free certificate for all international arrivals valid for 96 hours prior. - Mass production of sanitizers, masks and ventilators by private sector in Kenya. - Temperature readings for truck crews to be taken at entry points and at designated weighbridges which are: Namanga; Busia, Gilgil, Mariakani; Malaba and Taveta. - Truck occupants must keep temperature/readings/health forms until they exit Kenya unless they are Kenyan residents; stringent screening of the trucks; limited numbers of crew and passengers, and any truck crew member who exhibits symptoms occupants subject to a 14 days quarantine.
+- Coronavirus Task Force established as a national emergency response - Reopening of schools and universities deferred to January 2021. - On 27th August 2020 the Government provided guidelines on safe operation of second-hand clothes businesses after a ban on their importation was lifted. - On 26th August 2020 the Kenyan Government announced a 30-day extension of night curfews from 9:00 p.m. to 4 a.m alongside closure of bars and nightclubs in order to curb the transmission of COVID-19. - Beginning 26th August 2020, the maximum number of people allowed to attend weddings and funerals will be 100, but they will be expected to abide by Ministry of Health protocols to curb transmission of COVID-19. - From July 27th July 2020 restaurants to operate between 8:00 a.m 5.p.m but not to sell alcohol. - As from July 7th, 2020 places of worship opened with strict adherence to health measures. - Fines and jail time introduced for those found in breach of the various measures in place. - Minimized congestion in public transport and limiting visitors to hospitalized patients in both public and private hospitals. - Public transport including all matatus, hospitals and shopping malls are encouraged to provide soap, water and hand sanitizers and ensure that all their vehicles and premises are regularly cleaned and disinfected. - Government registries and the courts closed except for the handling of emergency matters. - Government offices, businesses and companies encouraged to allow employees to work from home except for those working in critical or essential services. - Kenya Medical Research Institute develops a local testing kit - Resumption of domestic air travel from 15th July and international flights to resumed on 1st August 2020. - Mandatory PCR-Covid-19-Free certificate for all international arrivals valid for 96 hours prior. - Mass production of sanitizers, masks and ventilators by private sector in Kenya. - Temperature readings for truck crews to be taken at entry points and at designated weighbridges which are: Namanga; Busia, Gilgil, Mariakani; Malaba and Taveta.

-- Cashless transactions encouraged and facilitated to limit contact. - Stringent medical screening at all border points.
+- Truck occupants must keep temperature/readings/health forms until they exit Kenya unless they are Kenyan residents; stringent screening of the trucks; limited numbers of crew and passengers, and any truck crew member who exhibits symptoms occupants subject to a 14 days guarantine. - Cashless transactions encouraged and facilitated to limit contact. - Stringent medical screening at all border points.
 Only drivers, loader plus the clearing agent are allowed across the border. - A 100-percent tax relief for low-income-earning persons up to KES24,000 - Reduced the top Pay-As-You-Earn (PAYE) rate from 30 percent to 25 percent. - Appropriation of KES 10 billion through cash transfers to the vulnerable members of society. - Temporary suspension of listing with Credit Reference Bureau for persons who default on their loan obligations with effect from 1 April 2020. - Disbursement of KES 1 billion for the recruitment of additional medical personnel. - The government committed to pay the bills for all those in isolation centres thus encouraging testing.